Dehps/dockvpndetz/README.md

-# Welcome to the opnvpndetz Repository
+# Welcome to the dockvpndetz Repository

 This repository hosts a Dockerfile and several Bash scripts to quickly set up an OpenVPN authentication system based on certificates.
 This can be helpful if you want to access your homelab from work or a remote location.